-The KGP also continues its operations and has maintained full engagement with the host LGUs and Communities.
-As at February 21, 2022, the consent of nine (9) out of eleven (11) ancestral domains has been secured covering 85% of the GRESC area.
+KGP also continues its operations and has maintained full engagement with the host LGUs and Communities.
+As at February 28, 2023, the consent of nine (9) out of eleven (11) ancestral domains has been secured covering 85% of the GRESC area.
 In addition, all of the Community Development (CD) Projects have been fully completed and turned over to the respective community beneficiaries.
 Most community projects completed include farm-to-market roads, barangay/tribal halls, chapels/churches, water works, drainage canals, rehabilitation of CIS, bridges, acquisition of backhoe, clinic, and ambulance.
-The KPG has also provided various assistance to the community since the start of the COVID 19 pandemic such as provision of food packs, PPEs, antigen test kits, oxygen tanks, and vaccines.
+KGP has also provided various assistance to the community since the start of the COVID-19 pandemic such as provision of food packs, PPEs, antigen test kits, oxygen tanks, and vaccines.

-The KGP continues to provide scholarship grants and educational assistance to deserving youths from the eight (8) ancestral domains within its contract area.
-As of school year 2020-2021, the KGP has already extended scholarships to 369 grantees and has produced 281 graduates in various courses, which includes 33 licensed professionals, scholarship accounts for 26% of CD Projects Expenditures.
+KGP continues to provide scholarship grants and educational assistance to deserving youths from the eight (8) ancestral domains within its contract area.
+As at school year 2021-2022, KGP has already extended scholarships to 380 grantees and has produced 297 graduates in various courses, which includes 54 licensed professionals, scholarship accounts for 27% of CD Projects Expenditures.
 Five (5) scholar graduates in engineering and geology have been hired for the Project.

-With the newly discovered potential systems, the KGP intends to continue exploration activities, exploring the South West areas through further 3G surveys.
-In an anticipation of GRESC exploration period from DOE ending October 12, 2022, an extension will be sought to support the continuation of exploration activities and culmination towards resumption of drilling operations.
-As at report date, APEC is in the process of completing the necessary documents for the expected renewal of their GRESC.
+With the newly discovered potential systems, the KGP intends to continue exploration activities, exploring the South West areas under the SW KGPP GRESC upon awarding through further 3G surveys and eventual exploratory and appraisal drilling planning.
+Meanwhile, in anticipation of existing KGP GRESC exploration period ending May 28, 2023, an extension will be sought to support the continuation of exploration activities and eventual resumption of drilling operations within the existing and remaining contract area.
+As at report date, APEC is in the process of completing the necessary documents for the facilitation of the New Investment, the awarding of the SW KGPP GRESC, and the expected renewal of the KGP GRESC.